procaktomasz/Roller_blind_controller/README.md

 - Populate the `secrets.yaml` file with your local credentials (SSID, passwords, OTA keys).
 - Register the device in Home Assistant using the `esphome_name` defined in `roller_blind_controller.yaml` (change it if you prefer a different identifier).
 - Test opening, closing, and stopping the blind to confirm the calibration works as expected.
+- Tune `relax_delay` if you need the driver to stay energized longer (or release sooner) after movement.
 - Adjust the motor speed as needed to match your project's requirements.

 ## License